 "Oops!---I forgot to close the door!"
 Zothique winced, as the pampered feline rubbed against one of the nine crimson candles, knocking it over.

-The resulting explosion took the conical roof of Rhaphimon's tower clean off; to this day, no one knows where it came down, although that same day the Sultan of far-off Khazidoor's pleasure barge, containing His Supremacy, the Vizier, and threescore notables of the Court, sank off the coast of Khazidoor when it was struck by some immense object that fell from the sky.
+The resulting explosion took the conical roof of Rhaphimon's tower clean off; to this day, no one knows where it came down, although that same day, one thousand miles away, the Sultan of Khazidoor's pleasure barge, containing His Supremacy, the Vizier, and threescore notables of the Court, sank off the coast of Khazidoor when it was struck by some immense object that fell from the sky.

 Rhaphimon opened his eyes to find himself up in the boughs of a titanic cypress tree which stood about three miles from his tower; in no mood to utter even the simplest levitating spell, he slowly climbed down to the ground and limped back to his half-ruined home, where he saw Zothique humbly sweeping debris out the door; the cat was on the patio, contentedly eating a dish of tuna.

 The girl looked up and gave him a sheepish grin: "So!
 When do we try again?"